input-output-hk/etc_treasury_system/README.md

 # ETC Treasury

 Prototype implementation of a proto-Ethereum Classic Treasury System (p-ECTS).
-The purpose of this codebase is only to start-up discussions on it's interface and intended behaviour, **this codebase should not be used on any productive environment** until further testing and security analysis are done on it.
+The purpose of this codebase is only to startup discussions on its interface and intended behaviour, **this codebase should not be used on any production environment** until further testing and security analysis have been carried out on it.

 ## Requirements